imec-idlab/libschc/README.md

 ## EXAMPLES
 In the folder examples are both basic compression and fragmentation examples provided.
 The fragmentation example makes use of a timer library and should be adapted to your platform (see [Fragmentation](/docs#fragmentation) and the examples folder).

-Please read the [example docs](/examples#fragmentation) carefully, as I did not find the time to provide a proper fragmentation example in a single cli.
+Please read the [example docs](/examples#fragmentation) carefully, as I did not find the time to provide a proper fragmentation example for a single cli.

 ## LICENSE
 libschc has dual licenses.
 The GNU General Public License, Version 3 (the "License") is the open source license: You may not use these files except in compliance with the License.
 You may obtain a copy of the License at <https://www.gnu.org/licenses/gpl-3.0.nl.html>